Flu/wolff-lang/README.md

 ## Description
 This is the main source repository for the Wolff compiler.

 Wolff is both the compiler and the name of the language.
-It is a LISP-like language that is strongly-typed and has immutability in mind.
+It will be a LISP-like language that is strongly-typed and has immutability in mind.
 The compiler is written in Rust as a self-learning exercise, both for compiler theory and implementation language.
 Once the compiler evolves, maybe we will bootstrap it.
 Or maybe it will gain sentience.

 ## Quick start
 I will asume you are using GNU/Linux (otherwise, why are you here?).